Search

 MTU Aero Engines posted Q4 adjusted revenue of €2.44B, beating a €2.39B consensus as GTF issues fuel maintenance demand.
 The company projects 2026 revenue and profit above analyst expectations.

-The engine maker has been navigating the fallout from partner Pratt & Whitney's warning last year that a powder metal defect could lead to cracking in some GTF engine components, an issue that grounded hundreds of Airbus A320neo aircraft for accelerated inspections and repairs.
+The engine maker has been navigating the fallout from Pratt & Whitney's warning last year that a powder metal defect could cause cracking in some engine components.
+The issue has grounded hundreds of Airbus A320neo aircraft for accelerated inspections and repairs.

-The results offer the clearest read yet on the financial fallout from the GTF engine recall, which has driven heavy shop‑visit volumes in MTU’s maintenance, repair and overhaul business while pressuring margins through MTU’s 18% share of programme costs.
+The results offer the clearest read yet on the financial fallout from the recall, which has driven heavy shop‑visit volumes in MTU's maintenance, repair and overhaul business while pressuring margins.

 (Reporting by Maria Rugamer and Emanuele Berro in Gdansk, Alexander Huebner in Munich; editing by Milla Nissi-Prussak.)